Computational Frameworks for Patterned Two-Dimensional Magnetism: Abstract

 \section{Abstract}

 Patterned two-dimensional (2D) magnetic nanostructures constitute geometry-engineered spin systems in which exchange, anisotropy, dipolar coupling, and finite-size effects operate on comparable energy scales.
 Spatial modulation of continuous magnetic films produces confinement-driven critical behavior, compensation phenomena, metastable switching pathways, and topologically nontrivial textures such as vortices and skyrmions.
 Computational modeling plays a central role in resolving this complexity, enabling quantitative construction of thermodynamic phase diagrams and analysis of geometry-dependent stability regimes.
 This review synthesizes theoretical and numerical frameworks for patterned 2D magnetism, including classical spin models, stochastic spin dynamics, rare-event methods, and multiscale parameterization informed by first-principles calculations.
 Representative systems-nanodot and antidot arrays, artificial spin-ice lattices, exchange-modulated heterostructures, and patterned van der Waals magnets- illustrate how geometry functions as an effective thermodynamic control parameter.
 Emerging directions in nonequilibrium modeling, multiphysics coupling, and scalable data-centric workflows are discussed in the context of predictive phase mapping.
-Patterned 2D magnetism thus exemplifies the convergence of geometry-controlled materials engineering and computational statistical physics, with phase stability and controlled spin textures at the core of next-generation spintronic architectures.
+Patterned 2D magnetism thus exemplifies geometry as an effective thermodynamic variable in materials engineering and computational statistical physics, with phase stability and controlled spin textures at the core of next-generation spintronic architectures.

 \keywords{Patterned two-dimensional magnetism, Magnetic nanostructures, Monte Carlo methods, Spin dynamics, Phase diagrams, Finite-size scaling, Multiscale modeling, Geometry-controlled magnetic order}